USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

 ## Development and Organization
 This document is a snapshot of work initiation in July 2021 to collect ideas, input, and direction from the ASC software development team, contributors to ASC software development projects, the ISIS Technical Committee, and the broad ISIS user base.
 The members of these groups participated in close to a dozen in-person brainstorming and context building sessions in order to build a framework from which this LTP has been developed.

 The ASC software lead has been tasked with collating the information gathered from the contributor and user community.
 Once collated, the identified thematic development areas have been brought into alignment with some of the driving planetary science community documents (e.g., [NASA Planetary Decadal (2013-2022)](https://science.nasa.gov/science-red/s3fs-public/atoms/files/Planetary_DS.pdf), [NASA PDE Recommendations and Findings (2021)](https://science.nasa.gov/files/science-red/s3fs-public/atoms/files/PDE%20IRB%20Final%20Report.pdf), [ISIS SAT Review (2018)](https://github.com/USGS-Astrogeology/softwaremanagement/tree/master/SpecialActionTeam_Review), [NASA Strategy for Data Management and Computing  for Groundbreaking Science 2019-2024](https://science.nasa.gov/science-red/s3fs-public/atoms/files/SDMWG%20Strategy_Final.pdf), [OMB M-13-13, Open Data Policy - Managing Information as an Asset](https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2013/m-13-13.pdf), [OMB M-16-21](https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2016/m_16_21.pdf)) and with the long-term planning documents from other ASC sections.
+Specifically, many of the photogrammetric control and sensor model improvements are linked to product generation priorities that have been drawn from documents such as the [Lunar Critical Data Products SAT report](https://www.lpi.usra.edu/mapsit/standup-committees/LCDP-SAT-REPORT-20211110.pdf), the [Artemis  III SDT draft report](https://lunarscience.arc.nasa.gov/artemis-sdt/downloads/Artemis_III_SDT_DRAFT_Report_STM.pdf), and the previously linked decadal.
 Capability prioritization (described below) was ultimately done by the ASC software lead, with significant input from the aforementioned group of people during brainstorming and context building sessions.

 The breadth of capability development desired by the user community and development team exceeds the capabilities of the ASC software development team.
 This is one indicator that a thriving software portfolio exists with high user engagement.
 One organizational approach would be to be exclusive and remove tasks or development areas which are likely outside the reasonable scope of effort or expertise of the core development team (primarily ASC employees).
 Instead, this document is organizing capabilities first into larger thematic areas and then into must-do, should-do, and can-do categories with the understanding that can-do activities are likely to no be completed by the ASC development team in the next five years unless (a) unforeseen changes occur that move capabilities into different categories or (b) the addition of can-do capabilities are a natural and low effort addition to other higher priority work.
 In our view, it is important to explicitly describe the organizational structure and limitations of time in order to maintain shared expectations with all readers.